microsoft/api-guidelines/graph/patterns/operations.md

 ## Issues and considerations

 - Microsoft Graph does NOT support unbound actions or functions.
-Bound actions and functions are invoked on resources matching the type of the binding parameter.
-The binding parameter can be of any type, and parameter value MAY be Nullable.
-For Microsoft Graph, actions and functions must have the `isBound="true"` attribute.
-The first parameter is the binding parameter.
+Bound actions and functions MUST must have the `isBound="true"` attribute and a binding parameter.
+Bound operations are invoked on resources matching the type of the binding parameter.The first parameter of a bound operation is always the binding parameter.The binding parameter can be of any type, and parameter value MAY be Nullable.

 - Both actions and functions support overloading, meaning a schema might contain multiple actions or functions with the same name.
 The overload rules as per the OData [standard](http://docs.oasis-open.org/odata/odata-csdl-xml/v4.01/odata-csdl-xml-v4.01.html#sec_FunctionOverloads) apply when adding parameters to actions and functions.